[ Printer Friendly Version ] [ Report Abuse ]

 “Fuck off Avery.”

-“Ooh hoo- I didn’t know you had some fire in you, Ravenclaw girl.”
+“Ooh hoo- I didn’t know you had some fire in you, Ravenclaw girl.
+I like that in a girl.”

-“My name is Charlotte and that was my boyfriend you almost killed!”
+“My name is Charlotte!"
+I shouted.
+"And that was my boyfriend you almost killed!”

-“Just wanted to get him out of the way.”
+“Just wanted to get him out of the way.
+You'd never be with me otherwise.”

 “Why don’t you come say that a little closer.”
 He wagged his tongue at me and mimed a kiss.
 My eyes narrowed into slits and I held my wand out, walking until it touched his chest.
-“I’ve got a better wand for you sweetheart.”
+“I’ve got a better wand for you sweetheart and it's a lot bigger than that."
+The Slytherin team laughed behind him.

 “WILL!
 PUT ME DOWN.”
 I heard a thud, and then Lily ran up next to me, after I heard her yell.
-I turned my head before she caught up to me, and I saw a flash of purple light.
+I turned my head before she caught up to me, and I saw a flash of purple light aimed towards Avery.
+He grunted loudly in fresh pain, and I smirked.
 Huh, wonder what spell that was.
 Whatever it was, Avery deserved it.

 “That was quite impressive Charlotte.”
 She linked her arm through mine and grinned at me, though I still saw the anger bubbling beneath the surface.